-Built as part of a six-coach dining set for the Waterloo to Bournemouth line, these coaches were distinguished from other Bulleid designed coaches by the continuation of the bodyside sheeting down, covering the sole-bar, and the ends, which were painted green, rather than the normal black.
+Built as part of a six-coach dining set for the Waterloo to Bournemouth line, and completed just a month before nationalisation, these coaches were distinguished from other Bulleid designed coaches by the continuation of the bodyside sheeting down, covering the sole-bar, and the ends which were painted green rather than the normal black.
 It also differs from the later (BR built) Bulleid coaches by having shallower sliding lights (the opening parts of the main windows).

-With arrangements already in hand for its preservation on the Bluebell, it was acquired by the National Railway Museum, and placed on loan to the Bluebell Railway.
-Unfortunately, its restoration could not be contemplated in the absence of a very long-term loan agreement, and with three other Bulleid Open Thirds in better condition on the Bluebell, plans for its restoration took a back seat.
+Surviving on BR in departmental service until 1980, with arrangements already in hand for its preservation on the Bluebell Railway it was acquired instead by the National Railway Museum, and placed on loan to the Bluebell.
+Unfortunately, its restoration could not be contemplated in the absence of a very long-term loan agreement, and with three other Bulleid open thirds in better condition on the Bluebell, plans for its restoration took a back seat.
 For some years it served as our varnishing workshop.

-It is not (despite appearances) in too bad condition, and is substantially complete, although it had been used as an office at Brighton, and later, St. Leonard's, and some fittings were stolen from it whilst in storage prior to transfer to the Bluebell.
-The major work that would have to be done is the replacement of all the external steel sheeting and window frames, and the building of the missing seating units, in addition to any required timberwork repairs.
+It was not (despite appearances) in too bad condition, and was substantially complete, although it had been used as an office at Brighton, and later, St. Leonard's, and some fittings were stolen from it whilst in storage prior to transfer to the Bluebell.
+The major work expected at that time would have been the replacement of all the external steel sheeting and window frames, and the building of the missing seating units, in addition to any required timberwork repairs.